gmc-code/PC-Microbit-Extension/docs/bots/LEDs/led_progressions.rst

 Button control
 ------------------------------

-| Use def blocks with button pressing to display random light colours.
+| Use def blocks with button pressing to display random light colors.
 | This example requires a strip of 4 Neopixels (WS2812) connected to pin8.

 .. code-block:: python